OpenRefine/openrefine.org/docs/technical-reference/migrating-older-extensions.md

 * `agregatedCount`: number of rows or records which were actually processed;
 * `filteredCount`: out of those processed rows or records, how many matched the filters defined by the facets;
 * `limitReached`: true when the aggregation stopped because of the `aggregationLimit` set in the request, false when the entire dataset was processed.

-#### Options of the CSV/TSV importer

-The CSV/TSV importer has got a new option: `multiLine`.
-This boolean option should be set to `true` when each row of the project is known to correspond to a single line in the source file.
-This implies that cells are known not to contain unescaped newline characters.

-For backwards compatibility, `multiLine` is considered `false` if it is not present in the importing options.
-But it is enabled by default by the new UI, since it enables significant performance improvements.

-Extensions or third-party tools should consider adding `multiLine: true` to the importing options they pass to OpenRefine when creating a project, since this will make it possible to process significantly larger datasets.